grzzlyb/spring-movierankerapp-with-security/README.md

-# spring-movierankerapp-with-security
+# Spring MVC Movie Ranker App With Security

-A CRUD Style Spring App that allows you to View, Add, Edit, Delete and Rank movies by Rating; Added security support with Spring Security
+Prior to the WebApp that was published earlier, this is a further version of the app that has been enhanced with security features including login support using Spring Security